 - Polystyrene – including meat trays, hot drinks cups and packaging

-- Soft plastics – including shopping bags, shrink wrap, bubble wrap, chippie packets, chocolate bar wrappers etc. The Soft Plastics Recycling scheme is currently on hold until April 2019.
+- Soft plastics – including shopping bags, shrink wrap, bubble wrap, chippie packets, chocolate bar wrappers etc. The Soft Plastics Recycling scheme is currently on hold.
 Find out more.
 For tips on how to reduce your single-use plastic consumption read on here.

 - Clothing or shoes – take to drop off bins for re-usable and recyclable clothing and shoes

 - Scrap metal

 - Broken glass – frosted glass, window glass, mirrors, broken bottles